trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 — John Maynard Keynes

 Just waiting leads to disaster eventually.
-Technological progress is necessary for long term survival of the human species.
+Technological progress is necessary for long-term survival of the human species.
 With incompetence or simple bad luck and technology we could eradicate ourselves sooner.

 Accidental omnicide is a very real threat and humans are even considering adding new doomsday, humanity adding technology like cobalt bombs and deadly bioweapons to the mix.